ras1k/snake-game-js/README.md

 ## Instructions to play:
 * Press Space button to start the game.
 * Use the arrow keys to navigate the snake.
-* Use the slider on the upper-right corner to control speed of the snake.
+* Use the slider on the upper-right corner to adjust the speed of the snake.
 * On the upper-left corner is your current score.
 * Don't hit the wall or yourself, else you die.